seveas/pamphlet/README.md

 ```

 Like `authenticate`, `change_authtoken` will use the conversation function to
-interact wit the user, e.g. to ask for a new password.
+interact with the user, e.g. to ask for a new password.

 Credentials
 -----------